saltstack/salt-bootstrap/README.rst

   config_salt [THIS ONE IS ALREADY DEFINED AS THE DEFAULT]

-3. Optionally, define a salt master pre-seed function, which will be called if the -k (pre-seed master keys) option is passed.
+3. Optionally, define a Salt master pre-seed function, which will be called if the ``-k`` (pre-seed master keys) option is passed.
 One of:

 .. code:: bash